 The liver is the largest gland in the body.
-It purifies the blood of toxins.
-Perhaps, therefore, nature "insured" and made this body capable of self-recovery.
-Cirrhosis of the liver in the dog is much less common than in humans, but this pathology exists and leads to severe consequences for the entire animal body.
-Therefore, you should know what factors can damage the pet's liver and what it can lead to.
+It cleanses the blood of toxins.
+Perhaps that is why nature "insured" and made this body capable of self-healing.
+Cirrhosis of the liver in dogs is much less common than in humans, but this pathology exists and leads to grave consequences for the entire body of the animal.
+Therefore, you should know what factors can damage the liver of a pet and what it can lead to.

-Cirrhosis of the liver is a progressive lesion of the organ tissues, which is accompanied by destruction, depletion, formation of "nodes" and replacement of individual areas with fibrous tissue.
-As a result of changes in the body, its state, structure and functions are disturbed.
+Cirrhosis of the liver is a progressive damage to the tissues of an organ, which is accompanied by destruction, exhaustion, the formation of "nodes" and the replacement of individual sections with fibrous tissue.
+As a result of changes occurring in the organ, its state, structure and functions are disturbed.

-The most common cause of liver cancer in cirrhosis is hepatitis, including:
+The most common cause of liver cirrhosis in dogs is hepatitis, including: